-Your doctor will ask you about your symptoms, such as how often you cough, whether you bring up any phlegm and whether you smoke.
+Your doctor will ask you about your symptoms, such as how often you cough, whether you bring up any phlegm.
 They may also listen to your lungs with a stethoscope as you breathe in and out.
-You may need to have a chest X-ray or CT scan to assess the damage of your airways.
+You may need to have a chest X-ray and CT scan to assess the damage of your airways.
 If your doctor thinks you may have a lung infection, they may take a sample of your phlegm, so it can be checked for bacteria.

 How is bronchiectasis treated?